Emir of Qatar: Military and security authority

-The emir is the Supreme Commander-in-Chief of the Armed Forces.
-This title enshrines his role as the ultimate authority over all military branches: the Qatari Emiri Land Force, Qatari Emiri Navy, Qatari Emiri Air Force and Qatari Emiri Guard.
+The emir is the supreme commander-in-chief of the Qatar Armed Forces.
+This title enshrines his role as the ultimate authority over all military branches: the Qatari Emiri Land Force, Qatari Emiri Navy, Qatar Emiri Air Force and Qatar Amiri Guard.
 He also appoints military personnel and terminates their service.
 This power is absolute and places the entire military apparatus under his direct control.
-Setting defense policy "is the sole responsibility of the emir and his closest advisors", and the consultative assembly has never debated security issues.
+Setting defense policy "is the sole responsibility of the emir and his closest advisors", and the Shura Council has never debated security issues.

 Succession

-The permanent constitution of the state of Qatar, published in 2005, dictates that the rule is hereditary and limited to descendants of Hamad bin Khalifa Al Thani.
-The constitution dictates that the emir must appoint a crown prince to be his successor from amongst his male children, in consultation with members of the Al Thani Ruling Family.
+Originally, those eligible for succession were simply those "within the Al Thani family", but within months of the 1995 coup that brought him to power, Emir Hamad bin Khalifa Al Thani declared changing the line of succession to only include his own male descendants.
+The permanent constitution of the state of Qatar, published in 2005, dictates that the emir must appoint a crown prince to be his successor from amongst his male children, in consultation with members of the Al Thani ruling family.
 To be eligible for appointment as crown prince, a candidate must be Muslim and born of a Qatari mother.
 In the event that the ruling Emir has no eligible male children, the emir must select the crown prince from amongst the eligible members of the broader Al Thani family.

 The former emir of Qatar, Sheikh Hamad bin Khalifa Al Thani, appointed his fourth son, Sheikh Tamim bin Hamad Al Thani, as heir apparent on 5 August 2003, after his older son Sheikh Jassim bin Hamad Al Thani (who held the position between 1996 and 2003) renounced his rights to the throne in favour of Sheikh Tamim.

-The two previous transitions of power between emirs happened as a result of coups.
+The three previous transitions of power between emirs happened as a result of coups or forced abdications.
 Hamad bin Khalifa replaced his father, Emir Khalifa bin Hamad, in a bloodless palace coup in June 1995 while Khalifa was on a visit to Geneva, Switzerland.
 Khalifa had himself replaced his own uncle, Emir Ahmad bin Ali, under similar circumstances while Ahmad was on a visit to Iran in February 1972.
+Emir Ali bin Abdullah Al Thani was forced to abdicate in favour of his son, Ahmad bin Ali, in October 1960.